Language Resource Center

 volunteers and contributes ideas/opinions occasionally; oral skills needs some improvement, participates quite well in small group work but needs to be reminded to use French with classmates

 C--Moderately well prepared; tries when called on but gives inconsistent results; does not bring textbook every class period;

 speaks only when spoken to, listens passively; uses English; contributes little to group discussions/work; Does not attend class regularly

 does not participate efficiently either because of class performance or repeated unexcused absences or tardiness

 F--Performance is unacceptable; anything from absences to unprepared, disinterested attitude can gain you this grade.

 THIS ORAL PRACTICE IS EXTREMELY IMPORTANT.
-It will enhance your performance on phonetics tests and oral exams and is essential to help you produce the language “automatically.”
-Expect periodic unannounced quizzes on these exercises that will also appear on written exams.
+It will enhance your performance on phonetics tests and oral exams and is essential to help you to produce the language “automatically.”
+Expect periodic unannounced quizzes on these exercises, which will also appear on written exams.

 Four oral pronunciation tests (10%):